Customer Stories — 14 min

 In Germany, work permits are included in the recipient’s residence permit.
 Therefore, your employee does not need to apply for them separately.

-If your employee is not a citizen of one of the countries listed above, they will require a visa to enter Germany and a residence permit to work there.
+If the employee is not a citizen of one of the countries listed above, they will require a visa to enter Germany and a residence permit to work there.

-On its own, though, it does not allow holders to work (or study) in Germany.
+On its own, though, it does not allow holders to work in Germany.
 It is generally designed for tourism or personal purposes, such as visiting family or friends.

-Note that your employee can not enter Germany on a Schengen Visa and then apply for a residence permit.
+Note that the employee can not enter Germany on a Schengen Visa and then apply for a residence permit.
 Any such applications using this approach will be rejected.

-The process of acquiring a work visa/residence permit varies slightly, depending on your employee’s nationality.
+The process of acquiring a work visa/residence permit varies slightly, depending on the employee’s nationality.

 If they are a citizen of the US, Australia, Canada, Israel, Japan, New Zealand, or South Korea, they will need to: